2 dead, 12 injured in shooting at New Jersey house party

 FAIRFIELD TOWNSHIP, N.J.
-(AP) — At least two people were killed and 12 others were wounded in a shooting at a large South Jersey house party, state police said.
+(AP) — A family house party in South Jersey turned into a crime scene where at least two people were fatally shot and 12 others were wounded, state police said.

+Authorities arrived at the house in Fairfield Township, about an hour outside of Philadelphia, late Saturday night.
+A resident who runs a local anti-violence organization said he was called out to assist families at the 90s-themed party.
+John Fuqua, of Life Worth Living, said guests who attended the party were of all ages.

 No arrests have been made.